luuisotorres/AML-MultiAgent-RAG/README.md

 ## The AML Use Case

 ### The Challenge in AML/FT Compliance
-Financial institutions face a significant challenge in keeping up with Anti-Money Laundering (AML) and Counter-Financing of Terrorism (FT) regulations.
-These regulations are complex, vary by jurisdiction (e.g., USA, EU, Brazil), and are spread across numerous lengthy, dense legal documents.
+Financial institutions face a significant challenge in keeping up with regulations related to Anti-Money Laundering and Counter-Financing of Terrorism.
+These regulations are often complex, vary by jurisdiction (e.g., USA, EU, Brazil), and are spread across numerous lengthy and dense legal documents.
 Manually searching for specific compliance requirements is slow, error-prone, and requires significant expertise.

 ### Our Solution
 This project builds a RAG system to solve this problem.
 By converting a library of AML/FT regulations from different regions into a searchable vector database, we can create an AI agent that instantly retrieves the exact clauses and requirements needed to answer complex compliance queries, providing accurate, source-backed answers in seconds.
 This dramatically improves the efficiency and accuracy of compliance officers.

 ### Source Documents
-The system is trained on a collection of AML/FT regulatory documents from **three major jurisdictions**:
+The system built here is trained on a collection of AML/FT regulatory documents from **three major jurisdictions**:

 #### 🇺🇸 **United States** (English)
 - **USA PATRIOT Act** (`PLAW-107publ56.pdf`) - Public Law 107-56, Uniting and Strengthening America